jpverkamp/blog/content/programming/advent-of-code/2022/2022-12-21-yellinator.md

 }
 ```

 Where `Weak` is an `Rc` that doesn't count towards the current reference count and will become `None` if the value goes out of scope (if all related `Rc` go out of scope) first.
 But I had one heck of a time actually getting the thing to go together.
-I really need to work through one of the various [other posts](about it).
+I really need to work through one of the various...
 But for the moment, I just went for a much easier approach:

 ```rust
 #[derive(Debug)]